jalhadi/jalhadi.github.io/_posts/2020-07-16-cell-refcell.md

    |                                                -------- borrow later used here
 ```

 Ughhhhhhh, we can't do this.
 We've made a mutable borrow when defining `x_struct`, and it hasn't gone out of scope yet.
-Rust WILL NOT let us do this.
+The compiler WILL NOT let us do this.
 To understand why we can't do this, let's review Rust's borrow rules:

 1. You can have one mutable reference.
    OR (exclusive)